06/24/25

 Operating a business in Oregon often requires more than insurance and licensing.
 For many industries—especially construction, contracting, and public service—surety bonding is a key component of regulatory compliance and risk management.

-At Elliott, Powell, Baden & Baker Insurance, we have a dedicated surety bonding team with the expertise to navigate your business’s bonding process.
+At Elliott, Powell, Baden & Baker Insurance, we have a dedicated surety bonding team with the expertise to navigate your business’s bonding process and get you the quote you need.
 From understanding financials and contracts to placing the right bond with the right market, we’ll work closely with you to ensure your bonding needs are met efficiently and professionally.

 What Is a Surety Bond?